Best Stocks for Innovation-Focused Growth Investing

 Cathie Wood built ARK Invest on a single thesis: disruptive innovation creates the biggest investment opportunities of the next decade.
 Her approach is radically different from traditional value investing.
 Where Buffett and Graham look backward at proven earnings, Wood looks forward at technological inflection points.
 She invests in companies riding convergent technology platforms — artificial intelligence, robotics, genomics, energy storage, and blockchain — that she believes will transform entire industries and create trillions in market value.

 Innovation-focused investing carries higher volatility than traditional approaches.
 ARK's flagship fund has experienced 75%+ drawdowns alongside 150%+ rallies.
 The UQS model doesn't predict which technologies will succeed — it measures the financial characteristics of the companies pursuing them.
-Stocks that score highest under the Wood preset are growing fast, have real competitive advantages in their innovation domains, maintain reasonable financial health, and aren't priced so aggressively that all future success is already reflected in the stock.
-That combination of growth momentum and fundamental grounding is where innovation investors have historically found the best risk-adjusted opportunities.
+Stocks that score highest under the Wood preset are growing fast, have real competitive advantages in their innovation domains, and maintain reasonable financial health.
+That combination of explosive growth and fundamental grounding is where innovation investors have historically found the best long-term opportunities.

 Cathie Wood Inspired Preset Weights